ruby-rdf/shacl/README.md

 The resulting validation report can be compared with other validation reports, used as native Ruby objects, serialized to s-expressions, or used as an RDF::Enumerable to retrieve the RDF representation of the report, as defined in [SHACL Spec][].

 ### Matching Entailed Triples
-Many tests check for entailed triples, such as entailed super-classes of explict `rdf:type` values.
+Many tests check for entailed triples, such as entailed super-classes of explicit `rdf:type` values.
 If this is required for a given application, the [RDF::Reasoner][] gem can be used to create such entailed triples.

     require 'shacl'
     require 'rdf/reasoner'